Gemini 1M Context Still Truncates Long Documents

 1. Output token cap, not input cap (most common)

-6. Thinking mode eating output budget
+6. Thinking is eating the output budget

 Shortest path to fix